The A, B, Cs of infertility, improving your fertility and seeking the help you need.

 - Improving hormone functioning: Many critical fertility hormones are made from cholesterol, but because cholesterol is also imperative for brain function and repair (aka survival) it’s almost impossible to maintain a healthy hormone balance if you’re not eating enough.

 To achieve optimal nutrition and give our bodies every constituent to make the best eggs, sperm, embryos, and uterine environment, we often need to complement our diet with hi-quality fertility specific supplements.

 Female Fertility Supplements: From folate to inositol to co-q10 and DHEA there are lots of supplements that help improve fertility through several routes.
-We recommend females take CBD, Ovavite, Theromega, Ovasitol, Vitamin D (if lower than 30), DHEA (unless PCOS) to optimally improve egg quality and hormonal balance.
+We recommend females take Molecular Fertility’s Female Essential+, Ovarian Bloom, Fish Oil, DHEA (unless PCOS), and CBD to optimally improve egg quality and hormonal balance.

 Exercise and Fertility

 Both males and females should cultivate a gentle exercise program like walking (how about a nice romantic evening walk with your partner every day) or yoga for fertility practice specifically designed to improve blood flow (and thus nutrients) to the reproductive organs.

 What not to do: